Demco21/Assembler/README.txt

 bar ldx foo
 xyz fix

 The hash table size is entirely up to the user, it can be any number greater than zero.
-After execution, a file called mycode.obj will be created in the current working directory.
-This file will containt all the assembled binary code of each line in the program file.
+After execution, the program will parse through the program file twice.
+The first time, it will create the symbol table (using a hash table).
+The first token of all instructions that don't start with a tab character is stored in the symbol table.
+The second time parsing, the program will assemble each line of instructions as a binary string. a file called mycode.obj will be created in the current working directory.
+This file will contain all the assembled binary code of each line in the program file.

+Assembling Instructions
+1 Byte Instruction ex: fix
+1 Byte Assembling: 8BitOpcode

+2 Byte Instruction ex: div X T
+2 Byte Assembling: 8BitOpcode+4BitRegister1+4BitRegister2

+3 Byte Instruction ex: fix val
+3 Byte Assembling: 6BitOpcode+nixbpeBits+12BitLC